etwest/Simulation-game/README.md

 # A Simulation in Unity
 This project is currently very much in progress.

 The goal is to develop a fully working simulation with plants and animals within Unity with the possibility of adding a controllable human character and turning the project into a survival game with systemic mechanics.
-Check `TODO.txt` for more information.
+Check `TODOS.md` for more information.

 ## Running
 This codebase contains all the assets to create a Unity project.
 After downloading and installing Unity, the project can be imported and opened.